Case study · UX leadership · Design systems · Cross-functional

 Documentation lived in scattered Confluence pages and outdated PDFs.
 Because design work wasn't connected to how the codebase was actually structured, developers had learned to work around us rather than with us.

-That conversation became my brief.
+That dynamic became my brief.

 The environment

-The platform processes 85% of all US immigration and asylum cases — a nationally critical system used by 20,000+ people daily, many of them making consequential decisions about people's lives.
+The platform processes 85% of all US immigration and asylum cases.
+A nationally critical system used by 20,000+ people daily, many of them making consequential decisions about people's lives.
 It ran on continuous deployment with no room for slow feedback loops or rework cycles.

-The design team was large — around 20 designers supporting 30+ development teams, fully remote, across multiple contractor firms.
+The design team was large.
+Around 20 designers supporting 30+ development teams, fully remote, across multiple contractor firms.
 Each contractor had separate reporting lines and working norms.
 There was no standing forum for cross-functional work.
 Every decision that crossed org lines required ad hoc negotiation.

 The trust deficit wasn't personal.
 It was structural.
-And structural problems don't get fixed by working harder — they get fixed by changing the system.
+And structural problems don't get fixed by working harder.
+They get fixed by changing the system.

 My role

-I joined as a senior individual contributor — one designer, one slice of a very large product.
+I joined as a senior individual contributor.
+One designer, one slice of a very large product.
 But the systemic problems weren't confined to my slice.
 Staying in my lane while the broader dysfunction compounded didn't feel like an option.

 That's not a typical path to design leadership.
 But it's the one that made the work that followed possible.